alunacjones/LSL.Rebus.EfCore.SqlServer/readme.md

         ...
     }
 ```
+The default values are held as constants in the `TableNames` static class as `TableNames.Saga` && `TableNames.SagaIndex`

-The default table names are `Sages` and `SagaIndex`.
+The default table names are `Sagas` and `SagaIndex`.
 To use custom table names pass them into the call as below:

 ```csharp
     using LSL.Rebus.EfCore.SqlServer;